When should you reach out for Hospice Services?

 - Desire to stop treatment

 High Peaks Hospice believes that when it comes to your health, it is your choice.
 Our team, along with the patient and their loved ones will create a plan of care to address the physical, emotional, spiritual and practical needs based on your choices.
 Our staff can answer questions and help you to understand the process as well as offering options for care that you may not have considered.
 Patient and family wishes and choices are taken into consideration at all times.

-High Peaks staff can answer questions and bring our patients and their families peace of mind.
-While it is never too early to contact us, all too often people wait until it is too late for us to make a real difference – we’re here to help patients to LIVE through their final months, so the sooner you contact us the better for the patient and their loved ones and caregivers.
-A common statement that we receive on our Patient Satisfaction Surveys from family following the death of a loved one is, “We wish we had called sooner.”
+High Peaks staff can answer your questions and bring patients and their families peace of mind.
+While it is never too early to contact us, we are here to help patients to LIVE their best life at the end of life.
+A common statement that we receive on our Patient Satisfaction Surveys is, “We wish we had called sooner.”

 Eligibility varies by individual, the illness they are living with and many other factors.
-In general, if treatment no longer works or is no longer desired, or significant decline in status has occurred, you should call our hospice office nearest you to discuss the options available to you.
+In general, if treatment no longer works or is no longer desired, or a significant decline in status has occurred, you should call our hospice office to discuss the options available to you.

 We provide the information, expertise and added care needed to have the highest quality of life possible.
 It is meant to allow someone to live as fully and comfortably as possible every day.
 Our care focuses not only on the person who is living with the illness but also on their family – however they define it – and provides support that continues through the illness and after.
 Hospice care is not about dying, it’s about how you live – in comfort and with dignity.

-Our care includes visits, assessment, planning and teaching by nurses, social workers, chaplains, aides, support volunteers and others.
+Our care includes visits, assessment, planning, and teaching by nurses, social workers, chaplains, support volunteers, and others.
 It also provides needed medications, equipment, supplies and materials related to the hospice illness and needed to address or prevent symptoms or discomfort.